vuonghy2442/lonelybot/docs/macro_formalization.md

   served), ~0.8% stack-descent.
 The tableau mass is the diagonal core itself — receivers visible (K2 passed) but the parity disjunct never opens — which is the measured form of this section's boundary claim.
+- Amortization ("don't re-ask"): a BFS call's answer for a goal is a pure function of the closure key `(root stack word, vis, locked, first_layer ∩ KING)` — the edges never read the deck, and the deck-dependent goal conjuncts reduce to `x ∈ deck_mask`, which is given.
+Measured on the search path (probe `debug_closure_reuse`, seed 32): draw-1 revisits essentially nothing (2,759,438 distinct keys for 2,759,438 goal-carrying nodes, 0% query repeats — a memo is dead there), but draw-3 repeats **49.9%** of its 13.8M `(key, goal)` queries (1.34M distinct keys for 3.14M goal-carrying nodes).
+A draw-3-only memo over witness answers could halve that axis's BFS work (~6% of its wall) — recorded here as the one amortization lever the measurements leave open.
+- Concrete case shapes (probe `debug_crease_cases`, oracle-trajectory corpus): the deep witnesses are *interleaved two-suit prefix raises* (a club climb whose every step's movability is gated on a parallel heart climb — 8-9 steps, prefix-raise's same-suit greedy dies at the first card) and *descent chains* (seven worry-backs alternating ♥/♠ to surface one receiver, closure 278); the alternating creases are uniformly the minimal twin-pair swap `SP x♥ · PS x♦ · DS (x+1)♦` — one down-edit to break the twin parity, one up-edit, then the commit — which is the guarded-counter system's fundamental cycle and the proof that no single-word probe (canonical representative) can replace the closure walk: the opening exists only at the interior word.

 ### 8.5 The kill lemmas — the necessary fragment [~; Lean candidates]